N0tSure/orvisual-client/README.md

 > NOTE: For OrVisual Client can work, OrVisual API root must mapped on `/api`.

 **OrVisual Client** can be deployed from docker image.
-Image `asirosh/orvisual-client` from Docker Hub may be used.
+Image [asirosh/orvisual-client](https://hub.docker.com/r/asirosh/orvisual-client/) from Docker Hub may be used.

 `$: docker pull asirosh/orvisual-client`

-`$: docker run -e SERVICE_URL=orvisual-api:8080 --network service-net asirosh/orvisual-client`
+`$: docker run -e SERVICE_URL=orvisual-api:8080 --network my-net asirosh/orvisual-client`

 `SERVICE_URL` is a URL of OrVisual API service, service and client must be in same [Docker network](https://docs.docker.com/v17.09/engine/userguide/networking/).